Skylight Music Theatre Announces 2021-2022 Season

 Directed and choreographed by Kenneth L. Roberson (Original choreographer Avenue Q and All Shook Up on Broadway)

 Based on the play A Raisin in the Sun by Lorraine Hansberry.

-With a terrific Grammy-winning score that combines jazz, gospel and 70’s pop, this powerful, uplifting musical adaptation of A Raisin in the Sun won the 1974 Tony Award for Best Musical.
+With a terrific Grammy-winning score that combines jazz, gospel and 70’s soul, this powerful, uplifting musical adaptation of A Raisin in the Sun won the 1974 Tony Award for Best Musical.
 Set in Chicago in 1951, it follows the struggles of a Chicago family, the first African Americans to buy a house in the all-white neighborhood of Clybourne Park.
-Ambition nearly rips the family apart as Raisin travels from jubilation to heartbreak to ultimate triumph, on the road to reaching for a piece of the American Dream.
+Ambition nearly rips the family apart as Raisin travels from jubilation to heartbreak to ultimate triumph, while reaching for a piece of the American Dream.